What to know about dental veneers

 Dental veneers vs. dental crowns

-Veneers or crowns: What’s the difference?
+Veneers or crowns: what’s the difference?
 Let’s talk about it.

 Primary purpose

-Cosmetic—used to improve the look of your smile
+Used to improve the look of your smile

-Restorative—used to protect and strengthen teeth
+Used to protect and strengthen teeth

 Used for